Top 20 Santa Barbara attractions

 Downtown Santa Barbara has a wonderful selection of restaurants, boutiques and galleries.

-The main shopping street in Santa Barbara is Union Street, running all the way to Stearns Wharf.
+The main shopping street in Santa Barbara is State Street, running all the way to Stearns Wharf.
 It has a mediterranean feel, with Spanish Colonial buildings with red tiled roofs, white stucco walls, enchanting courtyards and lush landscaping.
-This palm lined street has a wonderful selection of restaurants, boutiques, galleries and wine tasting rooms.

 Downtown Santa Barbara was completely rebuilt after the 1925 earthquake with a strict building code that enforced a unifying hispanic style.
+There's a fabulous exhibition on this earthquake at the Santa Barbara Historical Museum.

-5 BEST things to do in Downtown Santa Barbara
+10 BEST things to do in Downtown Santa Barbara

-One of the most beautiful is La Arcada Courtyard (1114 State Street).
+State Street has secluded courtyards running off it’s bustling main street.
+One of the most beautiful is La Arcada Courtyard (see below).
 The courtyard has a well curated set of shops along a lane-way with bright flower pots, ivy strewn walls and red awnings.
 The overhead flags add to the colorful display.
 Enjoy a meal at State & Fig while overlooking the turtle fountain.
 Afterwards, take a fun photo beside the bronze art statues.

 2. Shop at Paseo Nuevo open air mall.